Adult animation by country

-United States and Japan are largely dominated since the 1970s, influenced several countries to produce adult animated films and television series independently over the years, most notably the United Kingdom, China, France, Spain, South Korea and the Philippines.
+United States and Japan have dominated the adult animation market since the early 1970s, later varied to countries including the United Kingdom, China, France, Spain, South Korea and the Philippines.

 Americas

 Canada

 Adult animation has slowly moved forward in Canada.
 From 2002 to 2003, Clone High, a Canadian–American adult animated sitcom, a parody of teen dramas such as Dawson's Creek and Beverly Hills, 90210, first aired in its entirety on Canadian cable network Teletoon at Night between 2002 and 2003, later debuting on MTV.
 After controversy regarding its depiction of Mahatma Gandhi, which prompted hundreds in India to mount a hunger strike in response, MTV pulled the series, which had been receiving low ratings.
 Additionally, Clone High attracted mixed reviews from television critics upon its premiere, but it has since received critical acclaim and a cult following.
 Some critics described it as having a "silly premise" and noted that it was short-lived.

 From 2004 to 2007 Tripping the Rift, an American/Canadian adult animated science fiction comedy television series, which aired in Syfy, then airing on channels of other North American and International broadcasters, aired on Space and Teletoon at Night.
 It also aired in France, Italy, Belgium, Portugal, Sweden, Spain, and Central Europe.
 In 2008, Anchor Bay released the 75-minute unrated Tripping the Rift: The Movie on DVD on 25 March 2008.
 The series was described as "strange riff on Star Trek", with one reviewer saying that while the show has "some out-of-date CGI animation," it mixes spoof of sci-fi with political satire and social commentary.

 Adam de la Peña at the San Diego Comic Con's Code Monkeys panel in July 2007; Peña is the creator of the Code Monkeys animated series.

 From 2007 to 2008 an American animated television program by Adam de la Peña, titled Code Monkeys, which follows the adventures of fictional video game company GameaVision, ran for two seasons, from 2007 to 2008, on G4 and G4 Canada.
 The series was described as being an "arcade-themed comedy," while having a style of "lude [sic], stoner humour" while having visuals of a distinct flavour.